-Professor Tan was formerly the Managing Director and Chief Executive Officer of Rockeby Biomed Limited.
+Prof Tan was formerly the Managing Director and Chief Executive Officer of Rockeby Biomed Limited.
 Prior to joining Rockeby, he was the Asia-Pacific Associate Regional Medical Director (Asia Regional Office) for Mead Johnson Nutritionals, a division of Bristol-Myers Squibb Company from 1997 to 2001.
-Professor Tan was a former Nominated Member of Parliament of Singapore.
+Prof Tan was a former Nominated Member of Parliament of Singapore.

-Professor Tan is a council member of the Singapore Medical Association (SMA), as well as a board director for SMA Pte Ltd and SMA Charity Pte Ltd.
+Prof Tan is an advisory member to the Singapore National Eye Centre’s Ophthalmic Technologies Incubator Advisory Board.
+He is a council member of the Singapore Medical Association (SMA), as well as a board director for SMA Pte Ltd and SMA Charity Pte Ltd.

 Dr Basil Lui, Senior Vice President - Investments and Head - Emerging Tech & Value Creation, EDB Investments